 TGax editor: modify the 10 and 11th paragraph as follows:

-The Inactivity Interval field is 4 octets long and contains an unsigned integer that specifies the minimum amount of time, in microseconds, that can elapse without arrival or transfer of an MPDU belonging to the TS before this TS is deleted by the MAC entity at the HC.
+The Inactivity Interval field is 4 octets long and contains an unsigned integer that specifies the minimum amount of time, in microseconds, that can elapse without arrival or transfer of an MPDU belonging to the TS before this TS is deleted by the MAC entity at the HC for a non-HE STA, or before the information provided in this TSPEC is considered invalid at HE STAs for HE STAs.

-The Suspension Interval field is 4 octets long and contains an unsigned integer that specifies the minimum amount of time, in microseconds, that can elapse without arrival or transfer of an MSDU belonging to the TS before the generation of successive QoS(+)CF-Poll is stopped for this TS.
+For non-HE STAs, the suspension Interval field is 4 octets long and contains an unsigned integer that specifies the minimum amount of time, in microseconds, that can elapse without arrival or transfer of an MSDU belonging to the TS before the generation of successive QoS(+)CF-Poll is stopped for this TS.
 A value of 4 294 967 295 (= 232 – 1) disables the suspension interval, indicating that polling for the TS is not to be interrupted based on inactivity.
 The value of the suspension interval is always less than or equal to the inactivity interval.
+The Suspension Interval field is reserved for HE STAs.

-TGax editor: add a new subclause in 27 as follow:.
+TGax editor: add a new subclause in 27 as follow:

-27.x
+27.x Use of TSPEC and Persistent Scheduling Request by HE STAs

+HE non-AP STAs may use a TSPEC contained in a Basic ADDTS Request frame to provide their traffic characteristics and QoS requirements to HE-APs in order to facilitate efficient scheduling in the HE APs’ MU Operations.
+A TSPEC provided by an HE non-AP STA is used by a receiving HE AP to facilitate the creation of a schedule for MU Operations (27.5).
+A TSPEC provided by an HE non-AP STA to an HE AP is uniquely identified by the TSID subfield and the MAC address of the HE non-AP STA.
+The method that an HE non-AP STA uses to collect traffic information and construct TSPECs is beyond the scope of this specification.
+An HE AP does not transmit an ADDTS Response frame as a response to the ADDTS Request frame sent by an HE non-AP STA.
+The acknowledgement of the ADDTS Request frame confirms the receipt of the TSPEC at the HE AP.
+An HE non-AP STA should send a DELTS frame with the corresponding TSID when the traffic associated with the TSID has been terminated.
+When receiving a DELTS from an HE non-AP STA, the HE AP shall consider the information provided in the TSPEC as no longer valid.